Fan-Trovio/chiliz-agent-kit/README.md

 The SDK is organized into modular services:

-- `TransactionService`: Handle CHZ transfers and transaction management
+- `TransactionService`: Handle CHZ and fan token transfers
 - `ContractService`: Interact with smart contracts
 - `EventsService`: Subscribe to and query blockchain events
 - `DataFetcherService`: Query blockchain data and state